Can dogs eat bananas?

 - 1 cup Organic or All Natural Peanut Butter

-If you really want to indulge your dog, then try these.
-With a delicious dollop of honey your dog will be sure to enjoy them.
+If you really want to indulge your dog, then these banana treats will do just that.
+With a delicious dollop of honey, your dog will be sure to enjoy them.

 - 475ml water